How To Create Organizational Units in the Admin Console

+Before we get started creating organizational units in the Google Admin console, let's learn what exactly they do.
 Initially in your Google Admin console, all your users and devices are placed in a single organizational unit.
 All settings you make in the Admin console apply to this top-level organization and therefore to all users and devices in your account.

 Apply settings to groups of users or devices

 To give different settings to a group of users or devices, create an organizational unit beneath your top-level organization.
 Then move users and devices to that sub-organization.
 When you make a setting in your Admin console, select the organization.
 Users or devices in that organization get the new setting.
 They inherit all other settings from their parent (the larger group they’re part of).

 You can let some people in your organization use a feature or service in their managed Google account, but not others.
 For example, if you’re a Google Workspace administrator, you might turn on Google Hangouts only for your support team, or you might let only the sales department share public calendars.
 You can also tailor settings for different Chrome devices.
 Just group users or devices that have specific requirements into organizational units.
 Then apply your desired settings to each of those units.

 To change settings for a single user or device, create an organization for just that user or device.
 A user or device belongs to only one organizational unit and inherits that organization’s settings.

 Create as many organizational units in the Google Admin console as you want—either at the same level or in a hierarchy.
 Each child inherits settings from its parent, which you can then customize.
 Changing a setting at a higher level changes the setting for all sub-organizations that inherit that setting.
 Custom settings, however, remain unchanged.